 Dandelion tea is safe to sip if taken as prescribed.
 Still, some people felt side effects after drinking it:-

 - People who have any allergic reaction to flower plants may feel watery eyes, sneezing, or rashes, so they must avoid dandelion tea.

 - Pregnant women, nursing mothers, and children mustn’t consume dandelion tea or consult with their doctor.

-- It can also cause an upset stomach with diarrhea and heartburn.
+- It can also cause an upset stomach and heartburn.

 - You may feel stomach cramps and sometimes irritated skin, so avoid it instantly.